lucabeccatini/BNN_Amplitudes_Example/README.md

 ```math
 \mu_i = \frac{1}{N} \sum_j^N \mu_{i, j} \quad .
 ```
-The predictive standard deviation $\sigma_i$​ is defined as the combination of two sources of uncertainty: model uncertainty, $\sigma_{model_i}, ​and stochastic uncertainty, $\sigma_{stoch_i}$.
-The total predictive variance is given by:The model and stochastic uncertainty are respectively defined as:
+The predictive standard deviation $\sigma_i$​ is defined as the combination of two sources of uncertainty: model uncertainty, $\sigma_{model_i}$, ​and stochastic uncertainty, $\sigma_{stoch_i}$.
+The model and stochastic uncertainty are respectively defined as:
 ```math
 \sigma_{model_i} = \frac{1}{N} \sum_j^N (\mu_{i} - \mu_{i, j})^2
 ```
 ```math
 \sigma_{stoch_i} = \frac{1}{N} \sum_j^N \sigma_{i,j}^2 \quad .
 ```
+$\sigma_{model_i}$ represents the statical uncertainty in the prediction.
+It vanishes in the limit of perfect trainig.
+$\sigma_{stoch_i}$ represents the systematic uncertainty in the prediction.
+It can reflect poor or noisy training data, non-optimal network architecture choice or hyper parameters tuning.
+In the limit of perfect training it approaches a plateau.

+## Implementation
+### Model implemtation
+The bayesian layer and the bayesian model are defined in the BNN_model.py file.
+These classes are taken and modified from https://github.com/heidelberg-hepml/ml-tutorials.git .
+The implemented bayesian linear layer uses the local reparametrization trick introduced in arXiv:1506.02557v2.
+This trick guarantees a more efficient estimator for the training loss, which has lower computational complexity and variance, and it can be trivially parallelized.

+The KL and NLL losses corresponds to the losses obtained above with the gaussian approximation for both prior and variational distribution.

+### Main implementation
+An example of a simple training and evaluation over a test dataset of the BNN model described before is implemented in the BNN_main.py file.